mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

 ## VII.
 Key Open Questions & Areas for Next Steps (Validation & Research)

-*   **MVP Definition - "Venture Pack 1.0":**
+*   **Defining Initial Focus / "Venture Pack 1.0" - Next Steps:**
-    *   Final selection of the *exact* SaaS tools (and their specific tiers/versions) for the initial "Lean SaaS MVP" Venture Pack.
+    *   Determining the *exact* SaaS tools (and their specific tiers/versions) for a potential initial "Lean SaaS MVP" Venture Pack, as part of defining this first phase.
-    *   Definition of the 5-10 most critical cross-domain metrics, reports, and alerts for this MVP dashboard that would provide immediate "wow" value.
+    *   Defining the 5-10 most critical cross-domain metrics, reports, and alerts for an initial dashboard that would aim to provide immediate "wow" value in this first hypothesized phase.
 *   **ICP Validation & WTP:**
     *   Conduct further interviews/surveys with target ICPs (LLM-empowered builders, first-time SaaS founders) to validate pain points and the proposed solution.
     *   Test willingness to pay for different envisioned service tiers and feature sets.